Gidgidonihah/jQueryAjaxUpload/README.markdown

 I figured since I'm in there, I might as well reformat the code to match my liking.
 And fix some spelling errors.

 ## Usage
-In some cases we wanted to display the notification without allowing the user to close the window (primarily because we don’t want to allow a notice to be ignored as described above) so added an option to hide the close button as shown in this example:

 	$('#form_id').ajaxUpload({
 		global		: true,						// Trigger global ajax events url			: false,					// Replaces the form url